pingcap/tidb-operator/deploy/gcp/README.md

 terraform apply
 ```

-When you run `terraform apply`, you may be asked to set three environment variables for the script to run if you have not exported them in advance.
+When you run `terraform apply`, you may be asked to set three environment variables if you have not exported them in advance.
 See [Configure Terraform](#configure-terraform) for details.

 It might take 10 minutes or more to finish the process.
 A successful deployment gives the output like: